chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 }
 ```

-If you run this debug target, it will launch a VS Code instance with `client/testFixture` as the active workspace.
-VS Code will then proceed to execute all tests in `client/src/test`.
+If you run this debug target, it will launch a Baosky instance with `client/testFixture` as the active workspace.
+Baosky will then proceed to execute all tests in `client/src/test`.
 As a debugging tip, you can set breakpoints in TypeScript files in `client/src/test` and they will be hit.

 Let's take a look at the `completion.test.ts` file: